 Surfing The Menu

 As we began scanning the menu, our server arrived with some chips and salsa.
 We noted the unique wooden bowls they are served in, which is a nice touch.
-The chips were fresh and the salsa had a nice kick without being over the top hot.
+The chips were fresh and the salsa had a nice kick without bringing the heat to an uncomfortable level.
 We skipped cocktails (A margarita would have been good in retrospect) and stuck with water for our drinks.
 Fred came by to see how we were doing, and it gave us a chance to discuss the food selections at Coco Bolos.
 He explained that the restaurant attempts to offer a good variety of cuisine styles, but puts their own spin on them.
 Many of the dishes present a little spice to kick them up a notch.
 The key is that the meat is wood-fired, so it adds a delectable layer to the flavor of the dishes.
 We decided the only true test would be to sample as much variety as possible.

 We started with the Trio Appetizer, which includes three of the most popular appetizers.
 Three bacon wrapped shrimp brought a hint of spice with the Caribbean BBQ sauce.
 A small saucer held crab stuffed mushrooms floating in a delicious mushroom bisque.
 While Crystal doesn’t like mushrooms, she was surprised to thoroughly enjoy the soup.
 The plate also included a chicken quesadilla that was accompanied by a jalapeno dipping sauce.
-Now they were turning up the heat a notch.
+Now they were bringing the heat into play.
 We grazed on these items, but knew we would want to save room for the main courses.
 Looks like we would be packing leftovers this day.

 South Of The Border